Prof Ian Miguel

 Biography

-I am a Professor and Head of School of the School of Computer Science at St Andrews, which I joined the in 2004.
+I am a Professor and Head of School of the School of Computer Science at St Andrews, which I joined in 2004.

 I have worked in Artificial Intelligence for over 25 years, specialising in solving combinatorial optimisation problems through Constraint Programming and related technologies.